 (P.S.
 This dude above isn’t Viorel or Semion, just wanted to show you what the train car looks like)

 There is only one stop on the way and it’s at the Ukrainian border for Ukrainian passport control.
 I actually registered at the Tiraspol train station when I got there (registered=filled out an entry form, half of which is also a departure form) but this proved to be unnecessary.
 I was not asked once the entire time for any documents.
 I even stayed 48 hours instead of 24 which is the maximum you get unless you go register for longer at the local registration office in Tiraspol.
 I’m a rebel like that.

 I’ve already gone into a bit more detail about my motivations for visiting Transnistria over on Stop Having a Boring Life.
 You can read that here.
-For now I am just going to leave you with the infamous (and accurate) step-by-step instructions for visiting Transnistria that were provided to me by Tiraspol Hostel:
+For now I am just going to leave you with the step-by-step instructions for visiting Transnistria that were provided to me by Tiraspol Hostel:

 1. The Moldova/Transnistria border is VERY safe!
 Guest can take a marshutka (bus) or train without problems.

 2. Register at the Ukraine border or Moldova border for 24 hours.
 (If they take a crossing by road) You are given a small piece of paper you must carry with you, and must give back to the border guards when you leave Transnistria.
 (Only if you leave by road) By train it doesn’t matter!

 3. If you want to stay for a longer period of time you must register with the main office in Tiraspol.
 This is quick, free and easy.
 You can register for up to 30 days.